 When resigning from a job, it is always a good idea to leave on a positive note.
-After all, you might need to ask your employer for a reference or letter of recommendation.
-One way to leave on a positive note is to write a polite, professional resignation letter in which you thank your boss for your time at the company.
+After all, you might need to ask your employer for a reference or letter of recommendation in the future.
+One way to leave on good terms is to write a polite, professional resignation letter in which you thank your employer for your time at the company.

-Read below for tips on writing a resignation letter, as well as two sample resignation letters.
+Read below for tips on writing a resignation letter, as well as sample resignation letters.

 Tell Your Boss in Person